Where is the northern section?

 Installation of separation fencing

 Work started on Monday 1 December 2025 from Pagram Way, Cambridge (near Orchard Park) to the city bound Histon and Impington stop, south of New Road, Impington.
+The work from Pagram Way to Histon will be finished by 17 April, including some work around the Orchard Park junction.

 During the works, there is a full closure of the busway in place, but we have been able to keep access open to the maintenance track, the path alongside the busway, for pedestrians and cyclists.